angus-tylee/punter/GETTING_STARTED.md

 - Verify the `venv` folder exists: `ls -la venv`
 - If missing, recreate it: `python3 -m venv venv`

-## 💡 Tips

-- **Always activate venv** before working on backend (see main README for daily workflow)
-- Use `npm run dev` for frontend development (hot reload enabled)
-- FastAPI auto-reloads when you use `--reload` flag
-- Check Supabase dashboard for database changes and logs

 ## 📚 Next Steps

 1. **Explore the code:**